 We are also of the opinion that a REDD+ process will call for a specific space for dialogue and discussion which, with the widest possible participation, can serve as a permanent platform for information exchange.
 Given the breadth of the issues that are already being addressed in the above-mentioned coordinating bodies, a special body devoted to generating a targeted approach to issues of deforestation and forest degradation, biodiversity, conservation measures, carbon increase and others, would enhance our effectiveness in preparing, implementing and developing REDD+ strategies.

-1a.2 Institutions and relevant stakeholders to manage preparation
+1a.2 Relevant Institutions and Stakeholders for Readiness Management

 For the management of REDD+ in Uruguay various stakeholders and/or institutions involved directly in the REDD+ mechanism have been identified.
 These are grouped within the following sectors: